Five categories of fake candidate detection tool

 ATS-native fraud controls

-The practical recommendation: turn on whatever fraud controls your ATS offers (they're free), and supplement with a dedicated intake-verification tool for the signals your ATS doesn't cover.
+The practical recommendation: turn on whatever fraud controls your ATS offers (they're typically free), and supplement with a dedicated intake-verification tool for the signals your ATS doesn't cover.
+If you're on Lever or Workday, the supplement matters more, because there is no native baseline.

 How to choose